M-Sc-Research/English-learning/SmallTalk2me.md

 6. I am proficient in a new language and can confidently engage in complex discussions and express myself with precision.

+## A/an and the: meaning
+A/an and the are articles.
+They are a type of determiner and they go before a noun.

+A/an before a noun shows that what is referred to is not already known to the speaker, listener, writer and/or reader (it is the indefinite article):

+Do you have a car?

+A:
+Do you live in a house?

+B:
+No, actually, I live in an apartment.

+The before a noun shows that what is referred to is already known to the speaker, listener, writer and/or reader (it is the definite article):

+Where did we park the car?
+(The speaker and the listener know what car is being referred to.)

+We had to paint the apartment before we sold it.
+(The speaker and the listener know what apartment is being referred to.)

+The makes a noun specific.